Makifun/medializr/README.md

 https://sonarr.domain.tld
 https://tautulli.domain.tld
 https://traefik.domain.tld
+https://lounge.domain.tld <- this should be accessible from the internet
 ```
 They are named **gootify** and **oombi** to try to obfuscate it a bit
 ## Example hosts entry: